bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-29-basic-probabilistic-programming.md

 Not such a great result...
 100 observations is not really enough to settle on a good outcome.
-The distribution does not seem to center around a particular value, and when we ask for the 95% credibility interval our mean can lie anywhere between 79% and 93%.
+The distribution does not seem to center around a particular value, and when we ask for the 95% credibility interval our true value can lie anywhere between 79% and 93%.
 This may or may not be accurate enough for our purposes.

 Let's see how confident we can be in our model when we use all 14,000 observations.